Documentary Production

 Who This Is For

 This page is for people who want something more meaningful than a standard promo video.
 It’s for teams who want trust, not just clicks.
 It’s for organisations who do good work but find it hard to explain it, because the real value is in the nuance, the people, the before and after, the atmosphere.
 A documentary style film is good at capturing that stuff without forcing it.
+It’s also for teams who need documentary filmmaking for organisations in plain terms, what to make, why it matters, and where it should be used.

 A business documentary works well when you’re trying to shorten the gap between “I’ve never heard of you” and “I think I trust you”.
 That’s the moment where people either enquire or they disappear.
 A documentary style film helps because it shows reality, rather than telling people what to think.